Yes, yes, a thousand times yes.

 The golden rule of backups is this:

-If there’s only one copy, it’s not backed up.
+If it’s in only one place, it’s not backed up.

-When you have data backed up (meaning you have made multiple copies, in any medium) then data loss will only happen if all of these copies are destroyed at the same time.
+When you have data backed up (meaning you have made multiple copies on any media: cloud, external drive, etc.) then data loss will only happen if all copies are destroyed at the same time.

 Failure

-You’re quite correct in that there are things that can go wrong with external drives.
+You’re quite correct in that things can go wrong with external drives.
 They are hard drives, after all.
 They can and probably will fail eventually.
 But if you still have your original files, you just replace the external hard drive and resume backing up.

 Online services can fail too.
 Your account could get hacked; your data could be destroyed.
-The service could suffer a failure of some sort, or even go out of business.
-But again, you still have your originals and thus you move to a different backing up service and resume backing up.
+The service could suffer a failure of some sort or even go out of business.
+But again, you still have your originals; you move to a different backup service and resume backing up.

-When it comes to backups, it’s a numbers game.
-And more is always better.
-However, if I could get everyone to just back up to an external hard drive, 99% of the disasters that I hear about would stop happening.
+When it comes to backups, it’s a numbers game, and more is always better.
+However, if I could get everyone to back up to an external hard drive, 99% of the disasters that I hear about would stop happening.

 The rule of three

-So what about that 1%?
+So what about that 1% of disasters that wouldn’t be prevented with an external drive?
 Well, one rule of thumb is to have:

 That reduces the probability of disaster even more.

 I personally would not use an online backup as a replacement for backing up to a hard drive.
-But I do see it (and in fact I use it myself) as an additional part of an overall backup strategy to further reduce the possibility of disastrous data loss.
+But I do see it (and use it myself) as an additional part of an overall backup strategy to reduce the possibility of disastrous data loss further.

 Hi Leo,